joheli/ramiro/README.md

 ## Start rollin'

 Spin up a docker container using the image provided with a volume (folder) containing your marimo notebooks and you should be good to go.
+Please note that the volume should be mapped to `/app/notebooks` in the container.

 E.g.

 ```
-docker run --name ramiro -v /your/path/to/marimo_notebooks:/notebooks -p 9000:9000 ghcr.io/joheli/ramiro:latest
+docker run --name ramiro -v /your/path/to/marimo_notebooks:/app/notebooks -p 9000:9000 ghcr.io/joheli/ramiro:latest
 ```

 If you have started this on your own computer, you can now access the landing page under `http://localhost:9000`.